The History of the LECOM Academic Health Center

 In March 1989, the Board of Trustees assembled an Osteopathic Medical School Task Force that began to explore the feasibility of founding a new osteopathic medical school.
 The Lake Erie College of Osteopathic Medicine (LECOM) was established as the 16th college of osteopathic medicine in the nation with its receipt of a Commonwealth of Pennsylvania Charter in December 1992.

 The Charter Class began on Aug.
-9, 1993, at a new campus on West Grandview Blvd. in Erie, PA With the graduation of the LECOM inaugural class on May 24, 1997, the college received full accreditation from the American Osteopathic Association.
-Since that time, LECOM has granted the Doctor of Osteopathic Medicine (DO) degree to almost 4,900 graduates as of 2015.
+9, 1993, at a new campus on West Grandview Blvd. in Erie, Pa.
+With the graduation of the LECOM inaugural class on May 24, 1997, the college received full accreditation from the American Osteopathic Association.
+Since that time, LECOM has granted the Doctor of Osteopathic Medicine (DO) degree to nearly 10,000 graduates as of 2024.

 The founding president, Joseph J. Namey, D.O., was an acclaimed general practitioner and a tireless advocate of osteopathic medicine.
 A longtime resident of Erie, Dr. Namey has been credited with enhancing the image of osteopathic medicine across the country.
 John M. Ferretti, D.O., succeeded Dr. Namey, becoming the second president of LECOM.
 Dr. Ferretti is a board-certified internist who was among the college founders and who is a nationally recognized leader in osteopathic medicine.
 Under Dr. Ferretti’s guidance, the Lake Erie College of Osteopathic Medicine has gained national prominence, and it has realized unprecedented growth.